 - Why do you want to work here?

-- Where do you see yourself in 5 years?
+- Where do you see yourself in five years?

 - Why should we hire you?

-- What are you looking for in this position?
+- Why did you apply for this position?

 - What type of work environment do you prefer?

 - How do you deal with pressure or stressful situations?

 - What are your hobbies?